-This statement below is collected electronically by the school office for your consideration and signature.
+This statement below is collected electronically by the school office from families, no need to sign here-this is a copy held in the handbook.

 As a parent/guardian of a child or of children at University Primary School, it is important to us that you acknowledge you have both received and reviewed the University Primary School Family Handbook, via electronic form.
 Given the wide range of topics pertinent to your child(ren)'s school experience, the Family Handbook is the key document by which our school communicates policies, procedures, structure, and guidance for children and their families.